janluke/cloup/docs/pages/sections.rst

 .. admonition:: The default section

-    All commands that are not explicitly assigned to a section are assigned to a default section, which is *sorted*.
+    All commands that are not explicitly assigned to a section are assigned to a "default section", which is *sorted*.
 This section is titled "Other commands", unless it is the only section defined, in which case ``cloup.Group`` behaves like a normal ``click.Group``, naming it just "Commands".